CHR2025 Programme

 All accepted papers can be found in the proceedings, published in the Anthology of Computers and the Humanities.

-The main venue address of CHR2025 is University of Luxembourg, Belval Campus, 2 place de l’Université, L-4365 Esch-sur-Alzette, Luxembourg.
+The main venue of CHR2025 is the Maison du Savoir (MSA), University of Luxembourg, Belval Campus, 2 place de l’Université, L-4365 Esch-sur-Alzette, Luxembourg.
 See Finding the Venue.

 Tuesday, December 9, 2025 (Pre-conference workshops)